I tried running After Effects with AWS Deadline Cloud's CMF + my own S3 conda channel

 aws s3 sync ./conda-build-output/ s3://<your-bucket>/Conda/Default/

-The S3 channel structure will be s3://<your-bucket>/Conda/Default/win-64/aftereffects-26.0-0.conda, with the repodata.json generated by conda-build also placed in the same directory.
-By setting the CondaChannels parameter in the Queue Environment of the Render Queue to this S3 URL, the Worker will be able to resolve the conda package when executing jobs.
+The S3 channel structure becomes s3://<your-bucket>/Conda/Default/win-64/aftereffects-26.0-0.conda, and the repodata.json generated by conda-build is also placed in the same directory.
+By setting the CondaChannels parameter to this S3 URL in the Queue Environment of the Render Queue, Workers can resolve conda packages when executing jobs.

-Batch PowerShell script for pre-installing Render Worker prerequisites
+Bulk PowerShell Script for Pre-Installing on Render Worker

-After launching the Render Worker EC2, running the following PowerShell as Administrator will install Python 3.11, Worker Agent, py-rattler 0.18.x, Git for Windows, and ae_render_only_node.txt all at once.
-Since Worker Agent service registration requires Farm ID and Fleet ID as parameters, it is intended to be run separately.
+After launching the Render Worker EC2 and connecting via RDP as Administrator, running the following PowerShell will install Python 3.11, Worker Agent, py-rattler 0.18.x, Git for Windows, and ae_render_only_node.txt all at once.
+Worker Agent service registration requires the Farm ID and Fleet ID as parameters, so it is assumed to be run separately.

 # 1. Python 3.11 silent install